andreRibeiro1989/medium/spell_grammar_correction/README.md

-# Serverless spelling and grammar correction service with AWS Lambda
+# Serverless spelling and grammar correction service

 ## What is this?